 - Visit your local leisure centre: use the pool or the gym, or do an activity class. - Dance to music or a routine on the TV, or on a DVD or video. - Be active with family or friends before you settle down for the evening.
-Go for a walk, play ball or racquet games, or do an activity you enjoy. - Do some stationary cycling while watching TV.
-Or try reading while you're on the exercise bike. - Try an activity you have always wanted to do. - Join an activity group or club. - Meet with a friend and do an activity you both enjoy. - Go dancing with friends instead of sitting in and talking. - Explore an area by walking, cycling, jogging or roller-blading.
+Go for a walk, or play ball or racquet games. - Do some stationary cycling while watching TV.
+Or try reading while you're on the exercise bike. - Try an activity you have always wanted to do. - Join an activity group or club. - Meet with a friend and do an activity you both enjoy. - Go dancing with friends instead of sitting in and talking.
+Try any kind of dancing - line dancing, ballroom dancing or disco dancing! - Explore an area by walking, cycling or jogging.